smartpay-co/integration-examples/examples/html-and-node/README.md

 bash start.sh
 ```

-If this doesn't work out for you, try the following steps manually:
+If this doesn't work out for you, try the following steps manually.

+You will need to get `BOTH` frontend and backend servers running to make this example project work.

+In the following steps, `<PROJECT_ROOT>` refers to the root of this example project (where `client` and `server` directories exist).

 ### Frontend (pre-bundled)